adityafajarsy/adityafajarsy/README.md

 # 👋 Hi, I'm Aditya Fajar

-💻 Aspiring Full-Stack MERN Developer | 🎨 Creative Background in Design & Storytelling
+💻 Full-Stack Dev Learner | 🎨 Creative Background in Design & Communication & Video Editing

 ---

 ## 🚀 About Me
-My journey into tech started from an unconventional path—Russian Literature at Padjadjaran University.
+My journey into tech started from an unconventional path Russian Literature at Padjadjaran University.
 Along the way, I discovered a passion for design, storytelling, and building digital experiences.

 Now, I focus on front-end development with **React.js** and **Redux**, while expanding to back-end technologies to become a **full-stack MERN developer**.
 I aim to combine creativity and technical skills to craft impactful, user-friendly applications.